Our COVID-19 Policies and Precautions

 - Unvaccinated children traveling with a vaccinated parent or legal guardian are NOT subject to quarantine.

-Here’s what all this means for participants in our upcoming coworking adventures in Tahiti:
+Here’s what all this means for participants in our upcoming coworking RETREATS in Tahiti:

 Travelers need to fulfill French Polynesia’s entry requirements, which differ for vaccinated and unvaccinated travelers.